ICLAS Grant for Training the Trainer in LAS Education in Europe

 ICLAS supports, in collaboration with FELASA, proposals of up to 2000 euros for helping those who aim to be instrumental in the establishment of courses for any of the EU functions according to the Directive 2010/63/EU (or equivalent requirements in countries out of the European Union).
 Preference is given to applicants from European countries with higher need to develop a well-established education and training system.
 The activity is designed with the mid or long-term goal of producing a training course that eventually fulfils FELASA accreditation requirements.

 The 2020 Grant for Training the Trainer has been given to Melanie Humpenöder, from Germany, who will attend the Course at the University of Zurich, for persons responsible for directing animal experiments.

 A new Call will be launched in 2021.

 Background to the Scheme:

 ICLAS is dedicated to advancing human and animal health by promoting the ethical care and use of laboratory animals in research worldwide.
 ICLAS has six Regional Committees to help ensure diffusion of scientific knowledge within all regions of the world.
 To address the uneven distribution in availability of educational resources within Europe, the Europe ICLAS Regional Committee has launched, together with FELASA, the following scheme in order to promote the development of high quality programs according to FELASA guidelines.
-This scheme is directed to countries included in FELASA organization that would like to further develop the infrastructure of high quality education and training programs at a national level.
+This scheme is directed mainly, but not exclusively, to countries that would like to further develop the infrastructure of high quality education and training programs at a national level.

 Activities supported by the Scheme: